Header Image

 4.16.
 Stress benefits of self-esteem problems

-The purpose of anxiety as a stress symptom is to try to escape.23
+The purpose of anxiety as a stress symptom is to try to escape.24

-The feeling of constantly having to do something (above under hyperactivity / restlessness / being internally driven) goes hand in hand with the subjective impression of those affected that they get far too little done, don’t get anything done, are underperformers and inadequate.
+The feeling of constantly having to do something (above under hyperactivity / restlessness / being internally driven) goes hand in hand with a subjective impression of the person with ADHD of getting far too little done, not getting anything done, being an underperformer and inadequate.

 Stress tells the person experiencing it that their previous problem-solving strategies are inadequate.
 Stress communicates immediately: “You are not okay the way you are (so far) - because you are in an extremely dangerous situation.
 Move, change so that you can survive.
 What’s more, your previous stress management strategies have put you in this situation.
 That’s why you shouldn’t feel good about the way you are.”